ibm-cloud-docs/Backup/restore-SQLDB.md

 ## Restoring databases in AlwaysOn Availability groups
 {: #restoreSQLDBAlwaysOn}

 You must always restore an SQL Server database to the primary replica in an AlwaysOn Availability Group.
-If a Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in are not installed on the primary replica server, you must fail over to a server where the {{site.data.keyword.backup_notm}} Agent and plug-in are installed before you attempt to restore the database.
+If the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in are not installed on the primary replica server, you must fail over to a server where the agent and plug-in are installed before you can attempt to restore the database.
-After you restored a database to the primary replica and adding the database back into the AlwaysOn Availability Group, it will be replicated to the secondary replicas.
+After you restored a database to the primary replica and added the database back into the AlwaysOn Availability Group, it can be replicated to the secondary replicas.
 To reduce the amount of replication traffic after a restore, you can run a “Restore from another computer” on any secondary replica server where the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in are installed.

 ### Restoring a primary database in an AlwaysOn Availability Group
 {: #restorePrimaryAAG}